18. July 2019

 First and foremost, however, we would have to move the discussion away from the question of how we conduct agriculture and towards the question of what measurable ecological goals we actually want to achieve on agricultural land.
 On the basis of these goals, existing arable farming systems (such as organic or conventional agriculture) could be evaluated and perhaps new approaches between organic and conventional could be developed.
 Within the arable farming systems that achieve the measurable ecological objectives on the land used, those that deliver the higher crop yield would be assessed as “better”.
 This would minimise land requirements and the negative effects of land use.

 Giving up crop yields for ecological measures without addressing the demand side is not a truly sustainable approach.
 Because the ecological impact of land use on our planet is too great for us to accept a drop in yield without thinking about it.
-Increasing crop yields within measurable ecological goals (whether in organic, conventional or agriculture “in between”) should move us all, because it is about nothing less than the future of our planet.
+Increasing crop yields within measurable ecological goals (whether in organic, conventional or agriculture “in between”) should move us all, because it is about nothing less than species protection and the future of our planet.

 *This article has first been published at Progressive Agrarwende.